falconry/falcon/README.md

 ### Design Goals ###

 **Fast.** Cloud APIs need to turn around requests quickly, and make efficient use of hardware.
+This is particularly important when serving many concurrent requests.
 Falcon processes requests [several times faster][bench] than other popular web frameworks.

 **Light.** Only the essentials are included, with *six* being the only dependency outside the standard library.
 We work to keep the code lean, making Falcon easier to test, optimize, and deploy.